French hijacking of the FLN plane: Context

-The French protectorate over Morocco had ended months before, and King Muhammad V supported the FLN in the struggle for Algerian independence.
+The French protectorate over Morocco had ended months before, and King Mohammed V supported the FLN in the struggle for Algerian independence.

 Details

-On October 21, 1956, King Muhammad V of Morocco received a delegation of leaders of the Algerian National Liberation Front—Ahmed Ben Bella, Hocine Aït Ahmed, Mohamed Boudiaf, Mostefa Lacheraf, and Mohamed Khider—in Rabat.
+On 21 October 1956, King Mohammed V of Morocco received a delegation of leaders of the Algerian National Liberation Front—Ahmed Ben Bella, Hocine Aït Ahmed, Mohamed Boudiaf, Mostefa Lacheraf, and Mohamed Khider—in Rabat.
 France disapproved of the meeting and Alain Savary, French Secretary of State for Tunisian and Moroccan Affairs under Guy Mollet, announced the suspension of aid to Morocco.